hynek/structlog/docs/logging-best-practices.rst

 The ELK stack (Elasticsearch_, Logstash_, Kibana_) from Elastic is a great way to store, parse, and search your logs.

 The way it works is that you have local log shippers like Filebeat_ that parse your log files and forward the log entries to your Logstash_ server.
-Logstash parses the log entries and stores them in in Elasticsearch_.
+Logstash parses the log entries and stores them in Elasticsearch_.
 Finally, you can view and search them in Kibana_.

 If your log entries consist of a JSON dictionary, this is fairly easy and efficient.
-All you have to do is to tell Logstash_ the name of your timestamp field.
+All you have to do is to tell Logstash_ either that your log entries are prepended with a timestamp from `TimeStamper` or the name of your timestamp field.

 Graylog